pivotal/docs-tap/app-sso/app-operators/secure-spring-boot-workload.hbs.md

   Spring Security and it adheres to [the default redirect URI template](https://docs.spring.io/spring-security/reference/servlet/oauth2/login/core.html#oauth2login-sample-redirect-uri).
 - `scopes` is set to a list of one scope, the `openid` scope.
-The `openid` scope is [required by OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) in order to issue identity tokens which designate a user as 'signed in'.
+The `openid` scope is [required by OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) in order to issue identity tokens which designate a user as 'signed in' as well as provide identifying information about the user.

 For more information about `ClientRegistration` custom resource, see [ClientRegistration CRD](../../crds/clientregistration.md).